 Although you may be telling the truth, never say these things to put down another practice manager, dermatology physician or colleague.
 You never know who the potential employers know, and putting others down in an interview only makes you look bad.

 An important thing to keep in mind while preparing how you will explain leaving past jobs is that an employer is not looking for an excuse.
 Don’t be dishonest.
 The person interviewing you is likely someone you will work with day in and day out.
 Don’t start off on the wrong foot by telling a story that will likely unravel later—getting you into trouble or making it difficult for others to trust you.
 The world of dermatology is quite small, and having a reputation for dishonesty is likely to make an impact on your career.

 These recommendations are meant to help you think through a statement offering a clear and concise reason for leaving your previous employment that will satisfy a curious interviewer.

-If you need additional support from a team of experienced recruiters that know more than just a thing or two about dermatology, text SKIN to 484848 now.
+If you need additional support from a team of experienced recruiters that know more than just a thing or two about dermatology, call us at 636-239-1787.